PierreLapolla/python_template/README.md

   docker run -it python-app
 ```

-The Docker image is optimized for this project and uses UV package manager for dependency management.

 ## Tests, type checks, linting and formatting - AUTOMATED

 These steps are automatically handled by [pre-commit](https://pre-commit.com/) hooks defined